asyncvlsi/xcell/README.md

 ### Requirements

 `xcell` invokes an external SPICE simulator.
 Currently it supports `Xyce` as well as `hspice` as external SPICE simulators.
 The simulator to be used is specified in the `xcell.conf` file.
+The simulator binary must be in the current path so that `xcell` can invoke it successfully.